SAMANTHA ALLEN

 M.S.
 Criminology, Florida State University

-Alex's research focuses on policing with an emphasis on developing policing technologies.
+Professional Summary: Alex's research focuses on policing with an emphasis on developing policing technologies.
 Additionally, he studies the dynamics of residential segregation and racial threat.
 His dissertation examines the growth of private police in cities and how this may be impacted by changes in the populations of racial minorities or widespread social movements.

 Education

 M.A.
-Criminology, Florida State University
+Criminology, University of Missouri, St. Louis

 Education